pwa-builder/CloudAPK/Asset-links.md

 ## Make sure there are no redirects

-Another common cause of the address bar showing is redirects.
+Another common cause of the address bar showing is redirects across origins.
+(Cosmetic redirects are fine.)

-If your site automatically redirects (e.g. https://myawesomepwa.com redirects to https://www.myawesomepwa.com), you'll need to make sure to generate your Android package on PWABuilder with the correct, canonical URL.
+For example, if your site automatically redirects to a different subdomain (e.g. https://myawesomepwa.com redirects to https://www.myawesomepwa.com), you'll need to make sure to generate your Android package on PWABuilder with the correct, canonical URL.

 For example, if you always redirect to https://www.myawesomepwa.com (the `www` subdomain), you need to generate your Android package on PWABuilder using the *same URL*, in this case, the one with the `www` subdomain.